The Clockmaker's Daughter: Synopsis

 Ma’ Riley capitalises on this, spreading lies and fear about the clockwork girl.
 Will finds himself conflicted.
 Amelia is the only one who refuses to change her opinion of Constance.
 She helps Will realise his love for her but just as Will is about to go to Constance, Ma’ blocks his path.
 They argue and fight.
 There is an accident during the scuffle, Ma’s gun misfires and Will is mortally wounded.

 Abraham reveals a second clockwork automaton, telling Constance he has found a way to become this machine, for her.
 Constance is horrified.
 Will arrives and tries to take Constance’s Key from Abraham.
 By this point, however, Will is exhausted and he falls and dies in her arms.

 Ma’ has told the townsfolk that Constance is the one who shot Will.
 And now, afraid and enraged, the town turn into a mob, marching to Abraham’s house, armed.
 Constance, knowing she has no other choice, goes out to face them and is destroyed.

 Abraham reveals Ma’s lie.
 The town repent.

 Present Day (once more): The modern-day townsfolk try to wind the statue, hoping she’ll wake.
 Nothing happens.
 The crowd move off until next year.
 Once the square has cleared, the Storyteller removes his mask and disguise.
 We discover it’s Will: a now clockwork Will.

 He explains how Abraham saved him that night, giving him the second clockwork body instead of keeping it for himself.
 Constance is yet to wake up.
 Despite their best efforts to fix her, she remains frozen.
 Hundreds of years have passed; times have changed, the world’s a different place.
 And Will is still waiting…

+Productions

+The musical first premiered in 2015 at the Landor Theatre in London.

+In 2018 a cast recording was released, with Christine Allado as Constance, Ramin Karimloo as Abraham, Fra Fee as Will and Hannah Waddingham as Ma Riley.

+A special concert performance of the show was staged at Cadogan Hall in London in June 2019.
+Fra Fee, Christine Allado, Lauren James Ray, Graham Hoadly returned to the show after appearing on the cast recording, joined by John Owen-Jones as Abraham and Jamie Muscato as Henry Glynn.